-LyX: Missing title when passing `ignorenonframetext` to Beamer
+LyX: Missing Title When Passing `ignorenonframetext` to Beamer

 Creating a Hebrew Document in LyX 2.1 with XeTeX

 This post complements the basic LaTeX template I gave yesterday for typesetting Hebrew with XeTeX.
-I’ll walk through the (short) list of steps needed to configure LyX with XeTeX.
+I’ll walk through the (short) list of steps needed to configure LyX for XeTeX.

 Prerequisites

-• LyX 2.1 or later (I’ve also tested with the development version of 2.2).
+• LyX 2.1 or later (I’ve also tested the development version of 2.2).
 I had very limited success with LyX 2.0, so you should probably avoid it.

-• XeTeX – I’ve tested with version 3.1415926-2.4-0.9998 which comes with TeXLive 2012, but I guess any recent version will do.
+• XeTeX – I’ve tested with version 3.1415926-2.4-0.9998, which comes with TeXLive 2012, but I guess any recent version will do.

 Setting up the document